KatherineMichel/pinax-tutorial/django_user_accounts.md

 Several Pinax starter projects include the Django User Accounts package.
 Django user Accounts can also be integrated into non-Pinax projects.

+## What is Included in Django User Accounts?

+* Anonymous user account creation
+* User account creation
+* Confirmation email and signup code
+* Signup, login, logout, and other views
+* Account deletion
+* Password reset and management